 Let’s start with the problems.

 Two of the biggest roadblocks healthcare organizations face today are billing errors and regulatory changes.
-Alan Stein, Vice President of Saxony’s Healthcare practice, hears examples of these inefficiencies from clients every day.
+Alan Stein, Vice President at Saxony Partners, hears examples of these inefficiencies from clients every day.
 He said that issues surrounding billing errors and insurance coverage have changed the way patients seek care and clinicians provide it.

 “Because healthcare costs are so high and insurance coverage is so sporadic, people have become more cautious about accepting services,” Stein said.
 “They are afraid to accept treatment they might actually need and risk paying out of pocket.”